tgross/devopsdaysmsp2018/content/_index.md

 ## models should be testable and human-interpretable

 {{% note %}}
-simple linear or logrithimic regression models are easier to debug, calibrate, and avoid feedback loops than models that try to optimize their own accuracy. combine features in human-understandable ways, remove unused features (which represent both technical debt and side-channel opportunities), quantify any observed undesirable behavior and build tests for it.
+simple linear or logarithmic regression models are easier to debug, calibrate, and avoid feedback loops than models that try to optimize their own accuracy. combine features in human-understandable ways, remove unused features (which represent both technical debt and side-channel opportunities), quantify any observed undesirable behavior and build tests for it.
 {{% /note %}}

 ---